 Orthodontists are the sculptors of perfect smiles.
 They diagnose and treat dental and facial irregularities, often deploying appliances like braces and aligners.

 An orthodontist in the UK receives an average salary of approximately £82,000.
-With years of experience and a robust client base, this number can soar even higher.
+This number can soar even higher with years of experience and a robust client base.

 Chief Executive Officers (CEOs)

 CEOs are the ship’s captains in the sea of business.
 They take the helm of corporations, steering the company through calm and stormy markets alike.

 While the salary of a CEO can oscillate based on the size and success of the business, they can typically expect annual earnings of over £77,000.

 Airline pilots hold the baton of safe air travel.
 They are tasked with transporting passengers and cargo across vast distances, requiring perpetual skills updates to stay in sync with the ever-evolving aviation technology.